Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the same time, this group will also promote the development of new forms of economic and trade relations.

-The Cuban leader criticized the US for “continually building walls” by imposing sanctions.
+The Cuban leader criticized the US for “continually building a wall” by imposing sanctions.
 This hegemonic policy is reflected in the fact that Washington and organizations such as the IMF and the World Bank completely control the world economy.

 In the current context, according to Mr. Díaz-Canel, BRICS brings hope for a fairer, more equal international economic order that benefits all parties.

-The group defends multipolarity and multilateralism in relations, opposes Cold War concepts, promotes de-dollarization of economic and trade relations and further strengthens cooperation between countries, contributing to creating a balance against US economic power.
+The group defends multipolarity and multilateralism in relations, opposes Cold War concepts, promotes de-dollarization of economic and trade relations and further strengthens cooperation between countries, contributing to creating a balance against the economic power of the US.

 In addition, with this vision, BRICS advocates relationships that bring lasting peace and ensure international security.